boyter/cs/README.md

-      --address string            address and port to listen to in HTTP mode (default ":8080") --binary                    set to disable binary file detection and search binary files -c, --case-sensitive            make the search case sensitive --exclude-dir strings       directories to exclude (default [.git,.hg,.svn]) -x, --exclude-pattern strings   file and directory locations matching case sensitive patterns will be ignored [comma separated list: e.g. vendor,_test.go]
+      --address string            address and port to listen to in HTTP mode (default ":8080") --binary                    set to disable binary file detection and search binary files -c, --case-sensitive            make the search case sensitive --dir string                directory to search, if not set defaults to current working directory --exclude-dir strings       directories to exclude (default [.git,.hg,.svn]) -x, --exclude-pattern strings   file and directory locations matching case sensitive patterns will be ignored [comma separated list: e.g. vendor,_test.go]
   -r, --find-root                 attempts to find the root of this repository by traversing in reverse looking for .git or .hg